elydre/ks2c/README.md

 KS => ks2cpp => C++ => g++ => out-file
 ```

-*I find it funny that behind the 300 of ks2cpp hides the (musty) fruit of a long reflection*
+*It's funny that behind the 300 of ks2cpp hides the (mouldy) fruit of a long reflection*

 ## compilation of cpp output